hrudham/Selectioner/readme.md

 ### What it works in

-Tested in Google Chrome 26, Firefox 19, Safari 5, Opera 12, Internet Explorer 8, 9 and 10.
+Tested in Google Chrome, Firefox, Safari (for Windows), Opera 12, Internet Explorer 8, 9 and 10.

 ### How to use it